COM8/proto-assignments/README.md

 - Exposed API of Encrypt and Decrypt uses that shared key to encrypt and decrypt messages.

 More info can be found at: [https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)

+### Fast Reconnect
+- If client disconnects abruptly, there is no need to calculate shared keys again.
+Use `clientTryFastConnect()` to check whether you have already calculated to shared key.
+If you have, send your public key again to the server, so that you make sure you have the same set of calculations.

+- Server receives the public key and puts it in `serverReceiveFastConnect(unsigned long clientPub)`, if the client's public key and server's other public key are the same ,return true, so that encryption and decryption can continue normally without any breach.

+- This operation does not spend any time on prime generation or logarithm calculation and is `O(1)`.